apitestbase/apitestbase.github.io/Build-Iron-Test-with-MQ-IIB-Testing-Features.md

 Download the latest Iron Test release from [here](https://github.com/zheng-wang/irontest/releases) to your local machine.
 Extract it, and cd to the project directory (in which there is README.md).

-Install MQ and IIB libraries to your local Maven repository (you may need to replace / in the commands with \ on a Windows machine)
+Run below Maven commands to install MQ and IIB libraries to your local Maven repository (you may need to replace / in the commands with \ on a Windows machine)

     mvn install:install-file -Dfile="<MQ_Home>/java/lib/com.ibm.mq.jar" -DgroupId=com.ibm -DartifactId=com.ibm.mq -Dversion=<MQ_Version> -Dpackaging=jar
     mvn install:install-file -Dfile="<MQ_Home>/java/lib/com.ibm.mq.jmqi.jar" -DgroupId=com.ibm -DartifactId=com.ibm.mq.jmqi -Dversion=<MQ_Version> -Dpackaging=jar